Bishop_Hill_III_16_(1).jpeg

 Community Benefits

-We’re committed to Plymouth and Cherokee Counties for the long term.
+We’re committed to being a trusted, long-term partner to Plymouth and Cherokee Counties.
 Plymouth II will build on the Invenergy-developed Plymouth I Wind Energy Center, operational since 2022, to help create additional family-sustaining jobs and local economic investment.

 Up to 250